Skip to product information

 There are several different species of chestnuts from different parts of the world as well as hybrids between these species.
 In the US trees of mostly Asian decent are commonly planted.
 For nut production Asian or hybrid trees are desired due to the presence of a blight which will kill most American chestnuts before they are able to produce a significant crop (more on that below).
 Many cultivars of chestnuts exist although often growers prefer to plant seedlings trees.
 Seedlings are cheaper than grafted trees.
 When sourced from quality parents seedlings will often express valuable characteristics such as nut size and productivity.
 Chestnut grafts are sometimes susceptible to failure before the tree reaches a mature age.
 The causes for this are not well understood but this is one more reason to consider seedlings trees.

 Second it is important to note that once the blight arrived land owners were advised to remove 100% of their chestnut trees immediately so as to extract monetary value before the trees died.
-It is inevitable that some trees in the population would have shown some blight resistance but were never given a chance due to shortsighted and greedy logging practices.
+Some folks (myself included) believe it is inevitable that some trees in the population would have shown some blight resistance but were never given a chance due to shortsighted and greedy logging practices.

-But there is hope.
-Small populations of pure American chestnut trees remain alive.
-Some have been found on the east coast in their native range and others remain that were planted out west where the blight is unable to survive.
-From these populations seedlings are being planted by individuals and organizations.
-Although many will perish, some of these seedlings will show resistance to the blight.
+Seed from these populations are being planted by individuals and organizations.
+Although many will perish, some of these seedlings may eventually show resistance to the blight.
 There is also ongoing breeding work to hybridize American chestnut with other Asian species who have more resistance to the blight.
+In some shape or form the American Chestnut will remain alive and eventually increase its presence on the land again.

 Asian seedlings - BARE ROOT